Built with Zero Trust principles at the core to safeguard data and access anywhere, keeping you protected and productive.

 Windows E5 customers benefit from Microsoft Defender for Endpoint, an enterprise endpoint detection and response capability that helps enterprise security teams detect, investigate, and respond to advanced threats.
 Organizations with a dedicated security operations team can use the rich event data and attack insights that Defender for Endpoint provides to investigate incidents.
 In addition, a defender for Endpoint brings together the following elements to give a complete picture of security incidents:

 - Endpoint behavioral sensors: Embedded in Windows, these sensors collect and process behavioral signals from the operating system and send this sensor data to your private, isolated, cloud instance of Microsoft Defender for Endpoint.

 - Cloud security analytics: Leveraging big-data, device-learning, and unique Microsoft optics across the Windows ecosystem, enterprise cloud products such as Microsoft 365 and online assets, behavioral signals are translated into insights, detections, and recommended responses to advanced threats.

-- Threat intelligence: Microsoft’s threat intelligence is informed by trillions of security signals every day.
-Combined with our global team of security experts, and cutting-edge artificial intelligence and machine learning, we can see threats that others miss.
+- Threat intelligence: Microsoft’s threat intelligence is informed daily by trillions of security signals.
+Combined with our global team of security experts, cutting-edge artificial intelligence, and machine learning, we can see threats that others miss.
 Our threat intelligence helps provide unparalleled protection for our customers.